-Compromise Of: • Airway • Breathing • Circulation \rightarrow Closest ED NO ↓ • All other patients with suspected stroke Patients with seizure with focal deficit, extended window (4-8 hrs from onset), and patients with unknown onset may benefit from evaluation at Level I or II hospital with on-site stroke expertise. \rightarrow Transport to LERN Stroke Level I, II, or III NO ↓ Terminally III or Palliative Care Patient \rightarrow Transport to LERN Stroke Level I, II, III, or IV Guiding principles:
+Compromise Of: • Airway • Breathing • Circulation \rightarrow Closest ED NO ↓ • All other patients with suspected stroke Patients with seizure with focal deficit, extended window (4-8 hrs from onset), and patients with unknown onset may benefit from evaluation at Level I or II hospital with on-site stroke expertise. \rightarrow Transport to LERN Stroke Level I, II, or III NO ↓ Terminally III or Palliative Care Patient \rightarrow Transport to LERN Stroke Level I, II, III, or IV Guiding principles: Time is the critical variable in acute st Protocols that include pre-hospital memory and the EMS should be used for patients with facilitate primary destination efficiency.
+Treatment with intravenous tPA is the therapy for stroke.
+EMS should identify the geographical providing tPA treatment.
+Transfer patient to the nearest hospit treatment. otificatio ith suspe y. ne only l lly close tal equip n while en route by cted acute stroke to FDA approved acute st facility capable of oped to provide tPA Secondary transfer to facilities equipped to provide tertiary care and

-- Time is the critical variable in acute stroke care. - Protocols that include pre-hospital notification while en route by EMS should be used for patients with suspected acute stroke to facilitate primary destination efficiency. - Treatment with intravenous tPA is the only FDA approved acute therapy for stroke. - EMS should identify the geographically closest facility capable of providing tPA treatment. - Transfer patient to the nearest hospital equipped to provide tPA treatment. - Secondary transfer to facilities equipped to provide tertiary care and interventional treatments should not prevent administration of tPA to appropriate patients.
+Secondary transfer to facilities equipped to provide tertiary care and interventional treatments should not prevent administration of tPA to appropriate patients.